Approximability of all Boolean CSPs with linear sketches: Introduction

 \paragraph{The actual lower bounds.} Returning to the streaming problems, the rough idea is to use the two player lower bounds to derive lower bounds for a streaming version of the RMD, and then to reduce this problem to our target $\maxf$ problem.
 An instance of the streaming RMD problem with distributions $\cD_Y,\cD_N$ generates an Alice input $\vecx^*$ as in the RMD problem, and $T$ sets of Bob inputs $(M_1,\vecz_1),\ldots,(M_T,\vecz_T)$ independently conditioned on $\vecx^*$.
 It then creates a stream concatenating the $T$ Bob inputs and the streaming challenge is to determine if the underlying mask distribution is $\cD_Y$ or $\cD_N$.
 Note that in the streaming setting, there is no player corresponding to Alice, making the streaming RMD problem potentially harder to solve than the 2-player problem.
 Indeed our initial hope (and claim) was that the streaming RMD problem reduces to the 2-player RMD problem, but this hope turns out to be false.
 We are however able to establish such a reduction when $\cD_Y$ and $\cD_N$ have uniform marginals as claimed in \autoref{thm:one-wise}.
 In fact we get a slight generalization which allows the two distribution $\cD_Y$ and $\cD_N$ to be derived from two distributions $\cD'_Y$ and $\cD'_N$ with uniform marginals, by padding with a common distribution $\cD_0$ (see \autoref{thm:main-negative}).

 While the hope of reducing the 2-player RMD problem to the streaming problem fails in generality, it turns out that we can get a reduction to a $T$-player simultaneous communication version of RMD.
 (In this simultaneous communication version, the $t$th player gets $(M_t,\vecz_t)$ as input and needs to send a message to a referee who collects the messages from the $T$ players and attempts to guess if the mask distribution is $\cD_Y$ or $\cD_N$.)
-This lower bound plugs in very neatly into a powerful result of Ai, Hu, Li and Woodruff~\cite{ai2016new} (which builds on the work of Li, Nguyen and Woodruff~\cite{li2014turnstile}) which shows that simultaneous communication complexity lower bounds suffice for lower bounds for dynamic streaming problems (even in the strict turnstile setting where deletions occur only after insertions).
-We use this connection to show that whenever $K^Y_\gamma$ and $K^N_\beta$ intersect, the $(\gamma,\beta)$-approximation version of $\maxf$ is hard (requires $\Omega(\sqrt{n})$ space) in the dynamic setting (see \autoref{thm:main-negative dynamic}).
+Since a sketching algorithm can be turned into a protocol for the simultaneous communication game, we are able to show that whenever $K^Y_\gamma$ and $K^N_\beta$ intersect, any sketching algorithm that solves the $(\gamma,\beta)$-approximation version of $\maxf$ requires $\Omega(\sqrt{n})$ space.

 \autoref{sec:SpaceLowerBound insertion} describes the various RMD problems discussed above and how they can be used to get proofs of \autoref{thm:main-negative dynamic} and \autoref{thm:main-negative}.